OpenLMIS/openlmis-template-service/TESTING.md

 * Where: Reside inside separate repository:  [openlmis-contract-tests](http://github.com/openlmis/openlmis-contract-tests).
 * Why:  Tests multiple services working together, testing contracts that a Service both provides as well as the requirements a dependant has.

+**Ideally, single scenario checks single endpoint.
+In specific cases, like requisition workflow, when it's impossible to check something without using other endpoints, it can omitted.**

 The main difference between contract and integration tests:
 In contract tests, all the services under test are *real*, meaning that they will be processing requests and sending responses.
 Test doubles, mocking, stubbing should not be a part of contract tests.